rsek/dataforged/README.md

 *Starforged* is currently under development, and this content is not yet licensed for non-personal use without explicit permission of [Shawn Tomkin](https://www.ironswornrpg.com/).
 Once *Starforged*'s development is complete and it is released, a permissive Creative Commons license for non-commercial and commercial projects will be attached to this content.

 In other words: for the moment, treat it like you would excerpts from a copyrighted work; please include attribution (e.g. "Copyright ©2021 Shawn Tomkin and Absolute Tabletop, LLC") and a link back to the repository in your project... and drop a link in the [Ironsworn discord](https://discordapp.com/invite/6QMvmJb), because we're excited to see what you make with it!

-## Recommended Usage

-Due to this being preview content, this repo is fairly unstable!
-As the game grows and evolves, I will almost certainly make changes in how it's organized.
-I recommend forking or otherwise copying this repo's contents rather than pulling from it directly.

 ### Legacy Format
 Dataforged is migrating to a new format that is incompatible with the original format; the format had accumulated an awful lot of cruft, as it was carried over from Datasworn and wasn't designed with Starforged in mind.
 Features of the new format: